 Carrageenan is a beverage stabilizer and thickener, made from red algae, which can lead to severe gastrointestinal inflammation and may even contribute to cancer.
 So if you find out your almond milk is messing up your digestion, you know what ingredient to blame.

-Vitamin A palmitate, another ingredient, is a synthetic vitamin that has been proven to accelerate cancer growth, and cause severe allergic
+Vitamin A palmitate, another ingredient, is a synthetic vitamin that has been proven to accelerate cancer growth, and cause severe allergic reactions such as liver toxicity, hair loss, and eye and mouth problems.

 Store-Bought Almond Milk Also Contains Added Sugars